⚡ Key Takeaways

 Can you generate electricity while magnetically levitating at the same time?

 Yes — Papa Bale demonstrates exactly this.
-With coils positioned adjacent to the magnets on levitating discs, the changing magnetic flux induces a current in the coil.
+With coils positioned adjacent to the magnets on levitating discs, the changing magnetic flux as the disc moves or spins induces a current in the coil.
 The multimeter confirms live voltage output while the disc is simultaneously in a levitated state.
+Related terms: levitation and electricity demo.

 Why does flipping disc polarity help achieve levitation?

-Flipping a disc changes which face presents north or south to its neighbor.
+Flipping the polarity of a disc changes which face presents north or south to the disc below it.
 To achieve stable levitation (repulsion), opposing faces must present the same pole — both north or both south facing each other.
-Flipping converts an attracting pair into a repelling pair, enabling levitation.
+Flipping a disc that was previously attracting its neighbor converts it from attraction to repulsion, enabling levitation.
+Related terms: coil output during levitation.

-How are the coils positioned relative to the magnets?
+How are the coils positioned relative to the magnets in this demo?

-The coils are placed adjacent to the magnets — close enough to sit within the magnetic field but not touching the disc surface.
-As the disc moves or oscillates during levitation, the changing magnetic flux through the coil induces an EMF, measurable with a multimeter.
+The coils are placed adjacent to the magnets on the stacked discs — close enough to sit within the magnetic field but not touching the disc surface.
+As the disc rotates or oscillates during levitation, the changing magnetic flux through the coil induces an EMF, measurable with a multimeter.
+Related terms: stacked disc polarity flip.

 Want More from Papa Bale?